luciangreen/Text-to-Breasonings/README.md

 * To run, type `./texttobr2.sh` in the `/username/` folder and T2B wil run (breasoning out only breasonings, not breathsonings, etc.), syncing with the VPS.

-# Editing Corrupt Dictionary Files
+# Repairing Corrupt Dictionary Files

-* If you accidentally enter a mistake in Text to Breasonings, you can edit the dictionary files using the following method.
+* If you accidentally enter a mistake in Text to Breasonings, you can repair the dictionary files using the following method.

 * Find texttobrall2.pl or your Text to Breasonings algorithm file.
 <img width="276" alt="Screen Shot 2019-12-13 at 10 46 18 pm" src="https://user-images.githubusercontent.com/15845542/70798770-f3a69980-1dfb-11ea-963e-5ac741275c98.png">